 The STEM Up project is entering its second phase in the Hunt Institute’s Global Development.
 STEM UP Phase I: Empowering Engineering for Rural STEM Access focused on place-based education specifically targeting rural schools that do not have the same support for STEM initiatives as some urban schools do.

 Phase II Centered around helping students interested in computer science develop an understanding of basic engineering principles, the project hopes to transform the classroom into a digital learning environment by offering easily accessible resources and instructions.
-The average school education plan cannot provide these resources to students, lacking an important part of applicable school concepts.
+The average school education plan does not have the resources to provide these educational tools for their students resulting in the students lacking an important part of applicable school concepts.
 STEM Up aims to bridge the gap between school education and affordable additional practice for young students to help them find or pursue engineering.

 To read more about the Hunt Institute’s work to develop future-focused solutions to some of the world’s biggest problems, please click here.
 For the latest news on the Hunt Institute, follow our social media accounts on LinkedIn, Facebook, Twitter, and Instagram.
 We invite you to listen to our Podcast called Sages & Seekers.
 If you are considering engaging with the institute, you can donate, or sign-up for our newsletter by emailing email@example.com.